evelynzhang5/recipe_rating/README.md

 |        3 |               396.173 |              516.864 |                    14.8705 |                  10.0244  |              76.0423 |             122.723 |              24.214  |             67.5892 |                    37.1255 |                   49.1983 |            76.0222 |           33.3563 |                28.1778 |               42.2886 |
 |        4 |               370.899 |              505.299 |                    13.7789 |                  10.0467  |              81.7744 |             120.387 |              23.7568 |             64.2552 |                    32.4152 |                   48.2271 |            65.4865 |           31.2427 |                26.0506 |               41.3598 |
 |        5 |               382.066 |              524.49  |                    14.0343 |                   9.75371 |             105.537  |             111.495 |              22.4546 |             66.2381 |                    35.4745 |                   51.5969 |            72.0983 |           33.3563 |                27.91   |               44.5914 |
-### Assessment of Missingness
+## Assessment of Missingness

-### Hypothesis Testing
+## Hypothesis Testing
-From the beginning, we would like to predict the rating of a recipe and we suspect that having `"meat"` in the recipes' `tags` have lower `rating` on average thnn those do not have.
+From the beginning, we would like to predict the rating of a recipe and we suspect that having `meat` in the recipes' `tags` have lower `rating` on average thnn those do not have.

 To investigate this question, we designed a **permutaiton test** where we shuffled the boolean column we created `contains_meat`.
 Our hypothesis, decision rule, statistics, prodcedures are as follows: